gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Perhaps it's some sort of personal assistant,"
 Doctor Szego mused.
-"Do you see how its arms are mis-matched?
+"Do you see how its arms are mismatched?
 The delicate one could be for medical work."

 "But what about the *girl*?"
 Violet burst out.